The Story of Father Baraga's journey with the Ojibwe Natives

 -Johann Kohl, Kitchi Gami, 1855

-His footsteps could be found all around Lake Superior which is considered the largest lake in the world by shoreline.
+His footsteps could be found all around Lake Superior which is considered the largest lake in the world amassing about 2,800 miles in shoreline.
+Due to his extensive travels on snowshoe in the early 1800's when car, train or roads were not found amongst the Ojibwe, he was given the nickname "The Snowshoe Priest".
 It was around this time that he founded several missions to aid in the care and concern for the Ojibwe people.
-Due to his extensive travels on snowshoe, he was given the nickname "The Snowshoe Priest".

 Father Baraga set the example what it truly means to be there for 'the least of these my brethren" caring for a people that were undergoing significant change, grief and through undue hardships.
 When the government was against them, he was there for them.
 When the fur traders took advantage of them, he helped to pick up the pieces.
-When the church itself favored settlement over caring for the Ojibwe, he stood for them.
 He was their physician, their counselor, their lawyer, their teacher and their friend and advocate in a time when few raised their voices in their favor.
 He taught them the principles of the Gospel of Christ not only through word, but through example.
-For these reasons and more, Father Baraga today is one miracle away from being Beautified on his path to Sainthood.

 Father Baraga's Early Years in Europe: 1797 - 1830